Vegan Diets: Helping Your Body Heal Itself

 In his book, Get Healthy, Go Vegan,* physician Neal Barnard made an astonishing observation regarding how diet impacts our health.
 According to Barnard, meals laden with meat and dairy have caused a surge in cancer, heart disease, diabetes, obesity and other life-threatening ailments.

 But Barnard and several other highly respected physicians, scientists and dieticians are pointing to studies that say we have the ability to reverse and even prevent many illnesses by eliminating all animal products.
-Organizations like the Physician’s Committee for Responsible Medicine (PCRM) have even collected scientific data proving that meat and dairy are major contributors to disease, while wholesome fresh fruits, vegetables, grains and soy products may play a major role in warding off various diseases such as cancer, but perhaps more importantly for increasing health of patients diagnosed with serious illness like mesothelioma.
+Organizations like the Physician’s Committee for Responsible Medicine (PCRM) have even collected scientific data proving that meat and dairy are major contributors to disease, while wholesome fresh fruits, vegetables, grains and soy products may play a major role in warding off various diseases such as cancer.

-Consuming soy products like tofu may also boost the efficacy of traditional cancer therapies and could be especially helpful when used to help cancer patients who have been given a challenging mesothelioma prognosis.
-Those trying to cope with this disease can learn more at Mesothelioma News.
+Consuming soy products like tofu may also boost the efficacy of traditional cancer therapies.
 A 1999 study by M.F.
 McCarty appearing in Nutrition revealed that “soy protein, as well as many other vegan proteins, are higher in non-essential amino acids than most animal-derived food proteins,” and could possibly offer greater health benefits.

 Here’s some more information that confirms how a vegan diet can help you: